Mood stabilising drugs

 This lecture presented by Favio Guzman (Pharmacology Instructor, University of Mendoza, Argentina) provides a 6 minute overview of the terminology used and pharmacology of the typical and atypical antipsychotics.

-In patients with moderate to severe depression routine antidepressant therapy is effective and is recommended to be combined with psychological therapy.
+In patients with moderate to severe depression routine antidepressant therapy is effective (as highlighted by Cipriani et al. (2018) following meta-analysis of results from clinical trials of 21 different antidepressants)- and is recommended to be combined with psychological therapy.
 Drug treatment of mild depression may also be considered in patients with a history of moderate or severe depression.
 Improvement in sleep is usually the first benefit of antidepressant therapy, with additional beneficial effects on psychomotor and physiological changes such as loss of appetite.
+The information provided in this section summarises the classes of antidepressants available to the prescriber.
+For a more critical review of antidepressant therapy see our topic Depression within in the Psychiatric disease module.

 The major classes of antidepressant drugs include the tricyclic and related antidepressants, selective serotonin re-uptake inhibitors (SSRIs), the selective serotonin and norepinephrine re-uptake inhibitors (SNRIs) and the monoamine oxidase inhibitors (MAOIs).
 A small number of drugs don’t easily fall into this classification and are listed under Atypical antidepressants below.